-- b.
-Failure of the Offeror to provide and keep in force such insurance shall be regarded as a material default under this contract, entitling the OHA to exercise any or all the remedies provided in this contract for default of the Offeror. - c.
-The procuring of such required policy or policies of insurance shall not be construed to limit the Offeror's liability hereunder or to fulfill the indemnification provisions and requirements of this contract.
-Notwithstanding said policy or policies of insurance, the Offeror shall be obliged for the full and total amount of damage, injury, or loss cause by negligence or neglect connected with this contract. - d.
+- d.
 To satisfy the minimum coverage limits required by this contract, the Offeror may use an umbrella policy in addition to the mandatory insurance policies (e.g, general liability insurance, automobile Insurance, and workers' compensation) provided that the OHA approves, and the umbrella policy follows the underlying coverage forms. - e.
 The Offeror shall notify the OHA in writing of any cancellation or substantive change in insurance at least thirty (30) calendar days prior to the effective date of such cancellation or change. - f.
 The OHA is a self-insured semi-autonomous state agency.
 The Offeror's insurance shall be primary.
-Any insurance maintained by the State of Hawai'i and the OHA shall apply in excess of, and shall not contribute to insurance provided by the Offeror. - g.
+Any insurance maintained by the State of Hawai'i and OHA shall apply in excess of and shall not contribute with insurance provided by the Offeror.

+g.
 Other Additional Insurance

-The Offeror may, at its own expense, obtain additional insurance coverage for further protection subject to the OHA's approval.
+The Offeror may, at its own expense, obtain additional insurance coverage for further protection subject to the OHA approval.
 Request for approval will include a description of the additional insurance coverage, the amount of the premium, and justification for additional insurance.